Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - Unordered Lists – Traditionally styled with bullets, an unordered list doesn’t follow any particular order.
 Using the .list-unstyled class allows removing the bullets styling from the unordered list.
 For placing all list items on a single line, the .list-inline class can be used.

-Q: What do you mean by Glyphicons?
+Question: What do you mean by Glyphicons?
 How do you use them?

-A: Glyphicons are icon fonts that are used in web projects.
+Answer: Glyphicons are icon fonts that are used in web projects.
 Although Glyphicons Halflings aren’t free and require licensing in general, they are available free of cost for Bootstrap projects.
 Add the following code anywhere you wish to use the Glyphicons:

 <span class = “glyphicon glyphicon-search”></span>

 Note: - For proper padding, it is advised to leave a space between the icon and the text.